How Old are Chicks at the Store?

 How To Introduce Chicks To Your Backyard

-When you already have chicks or chickens in your flock or backyard and want to introduce new chicks, it’s not going to be that easy, wait I’ll tell you the reason!
+When you already have chicks or chickens in your flock or backyard and want to introduce new chicks, it’s not going to be that easy.
+Wait, I’ll tell you the reason!

-This is because your old flock chickens will consider your new chicks or flock a threat and they will not agree with you to introduce new chicks.
+This is because your old flock of chickens will consider your new chicks or flock a threat, and they will not agree to introduce new chicks.
+That’s why, to introduce new chicks to your flock or backyard, you need to take small and safe steps:

 • Keep your chicks in a separate house or coop from the old flock to prevent the chicks from biting and aggression.